School of Arts and Sciences

 Pursue a professional or advanced degree or certificates in the arts and sciences.

-Students from more than 120 countries are enrolled and thriving here.
+Students from more than 120 countries are enrolled and thriving.

 Students with strong academic records can take advantage of a range of enriching academic and professional opportunities.

 Experience a close-knit academic environment within one of the leading research universities in the nation.
 The Honors Program encourages and guides creative, talented, and motivated students while fostering a strong sense of community and leadership.
-Other benefits include access to honors housing, interdisciplinary honors seminars, faculty and peer mentoring programs, global experiences, and more.
+Other benefits include honors housing opportunities, interdisciplinary honors seminars, faculty and peer mentoring programs, global experiences, and more.